Research

 Sports Data Analytics Using ML/AI

-In close collaboration with industry partners, we develop data-driven methods for performance analysis in professional football (soccer).
-Our research spans multi-agent trajectory inference from sparse or heterogeneous data, contextual valuation of players and actions, formation and pressing analysis, and the use of reinforcement learning for strategic decision-making.
+In close collaboration with industry partners, we develop data-driven methods for performance analysis in professional football (soccer), spanning multi-agent trajectory inference from sparse or heterogeneous data, contextual valuation of players and actions, formation and pressing analysis, generative modeling of matches, and reinforcement learning for strategic decision-making.

 Active Topics